2007 South Korea oil spill: Responsibility

 It has been reported that the regional office of the Ministry of Maritime Affairs and Fisheries had twice tried to warn the barge captain that the barge was too close to the tanker two hours before the incident but was unable to do so.
 The barge captain is also under investigation for moving through the area in rough weather.
 The tanker is reported to have been at anchor when it was hit by the barge, which had broken free from its towing lines.

 The South Korean Ministry of Maritime Affairs and Fisheries and police admitted to having not provided sufficient amount of oil absorbent material to fishermen and residents as well as not having paid enough attention to the wind direction.

 According to a recent report, compensation will be mostly paid by China Shipowners Mutual Assurance Association (China P&I) and Skuld P&I, which are insurers for the Hebei Spirit, and some paid by Samsung Fire and Lloyd P&I. International Oil Pollution Funds (IOPC) will be responsible to pay if China P&I and Skuld P&I become unable to pay for the cost or if the damages exceed the shipowners limitation of liability set under an international convention.

-On 20 December, the South Korean coast guard completed an initial investigation.
+On December 20, the South Korean coast guard completed an initial investigation.
 According to their conclusions, blame is shared between the tug captains, the barge captain, and the captain of the Hebei Spirit.
 The tug captains and the barge captain are charged with negligence and violating the marine pollution prevention law.
 The captain of the Hebei Spirit has been charged with violating marine law.

-On 24 June, the trial concluded.
+On June 24, the trial concluded.
 The two tug captains were found guilty, while the personnel on the barge and on Hebei Spirit were exonerated.
 Samsung Heavy Industries was also fined.

 Controversy over continued detention of crew

-However, the Hebei Spirit's two most senior officers, Master Jasprit Chawla and chief officer Syam Chetan, continue to be detained in South Korea.
+However, the Hebei Spirit's two most senior officers, Master Jasprit Chawla and chief officer Syam Chetan, continued to be detained in South Korea.

 They were found guilty of criminal negligence and sentenced to serve time in jail for 18 months (Master Jasprit Chawla) and 8 months (C.O.
 Syam Chetan).
 South Korea's detention of the crew has generated much controversy and protests from around the world.

-There have been strong protests from the shipping world and demands for the crews release, including from organizations like the International Transport Workers’ Federation, International Group of P&I Clubs, BIMCO, International Chamber of Shipping / International Shipping Federation, International Association of Dry Cargo Shipowners (INTERCARGO), International Association of Independent Tanker Owners (INTERTANKO) and the Hong Kong Shipowners' Association.
+There have been strong protests from the shipping world and demands for the crews release, including from organizations like the International Transport Workers' Federation, International Group of P&I Clubs, BIMCO, International Chamber of Shipping / International Shipping Federation, International Association of Dry Cargo Shipowners (INTERCARGO), International Association of Independent Tanker Owners (INTERTANKO) and the Hong Kong Shipowners' Association.

+It was finally in June 2009 that Captain Jasprit Chawla and chief officer Syam Chetan were released by the Seoul Supreme Court as firstly it was the barge that was at fault and secondly, the case did not fall under the purview of a criminal act but a civil one for which the shipping company could be fined.